kkacquah/jest-simulation/README.md

 ## Set up

-1. Install the framework using `npm install simulacra`
+1. Install the framework using `npm install simulacra-js`
 2. Define your test using `simulationTest` in a file with a `agent.test.ts` extension
 3. Add OPENAI_API_KEY to your environment variables (if using LLM-powered responses)
 4. Run your new agent tests using `npx jest agent.test.ts`.